 Exploring Fairytale Excursions on a Rhine River Cruise

-Castles are awesome!
+The castles are awesome!
 I love how I feel when I step into an old castle.
 My mind goes wild!
 Flashes of fair princesses and knights of valor bounce around my head as if I’ve gone back to a time of wooden swords in my childhood.
-One thing that has been on my bucket list for a long time is to take a Rhine River cruise to explore its medieval fortresses, castles and palaces.
+One thing that has been on my bucket list for a long time is to take a Rhine River cruise to explore its medieval fortresses, castles, and palaces.
 I love cruising, and a river cruise gives you the opportunity to get off the boat for way more ground time.
 Time for exploring castles of course.

 There are loads of enchanting, storybook moments to be had along the magical waters of the Rhine River.
-With a stunning skyline of jaw-dropping castles, the infamous Romantic Road, sleepy medieval villages, and even a proper medieval banquet in a 12th century castle, there is no way this trip would be anything less than a fairytale.
+With a stunning skyline of jaw-dropping castles, the infamous Romantic Road, sleepy medieval villages, and even a proper medieval banquet in a 12th-century castle, there is no way this trip would be anything less than a fairytale.
 Oh and we must not forget the witches, what would a fairytale be without its witches?